How to export photos from Pic Scanner Gold to Mac, PC or other locations

 In Pic Scanner Gold, go to Gallery (or Cropped in Pic Scanner) > tap Select > choose photos > tap Export > Exclude or Include captions > Sharing options screen will appear.

-- To save to Photos app on your iPad, tap ‘Save x items’.
-Photos will be saved to Photos app on iPad, and if iCloud/Airstream is enabled, also sync to Photos app on Mac.
+- To save to Photos app on your device, tap ‘Save x items’.
+Photos will be saved to Photos app on device, and if iCloud/Airstream is enabled, also sync to Photos app on Mac.

 - To save to Mac or cloud services, tap ‘Save to Files’.
 You’ll see the following screen: